-Karl received his PhD from the University of California in San Francisco, did his post-doctoral research at Stanford, and joined UCSD as Assistant Professor in 2008.
-He is currently an Associate Professor of Cellular and Molecular Medicine.
+Karl received his Ph.D. from UCSF, did his post-doctoral research at Stanford, and joined UCSD as Assistant Professor in 2008.
+He is currently a Professor of Cellular and Molecular Medicine.

 Pooja graduated with a master’s degree in Biotechnology from the Institute of Bioinformatics and Biotechnology at the Savitribai Phule Pune University, India.
 After graduation, she worked as a laboratory technician at the Agharkar Research Institute, Pune for a year.
 She started her doctoral thesis at the University of Virginia in August 2011 under the mentorship of Douglas W. DeSimone, Ph.D.
 There, she studied how cells generated and transmitted forces during migration using Xenopus as a model system.

 Pooja joined the Willert lab as a Post-Doc in August 2018.
 The primary focus of her research is to understand the role of Wnt/Fzd signaling in the regulation of chromosome instability during oncogenesis.
 She is also interested in understanding Fzd dynamics and is trying to develop an assay to determine the cell surface expression of the Fzd protein.

 Rylee completed his Bachelor of Science in Molecular and Cell Biology at the University of California – San Diego.
 He joined the Willert lab in March 2021 as an undergraduate student and he has since joined the lab as a Staff Research Associate.
 He has been working on protein purification and studying chromosome mis-segregation.
 In his free time, Rylee enjoys biking, cooking, and exploring San Diego.